ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
 2. In the **vCenter Server** table, click the instance that you want to delete clusters from.

-   Ensure that the instance is in the **Ready to use** status.
+   Ensure that the instance status is **Available**.
 Otherwise, you cannot delete clusters from the instance.
-   {: note}
+   {: important}

 3. Click the **Infrastructure** tab.
 In the **CLUSTERS** table, locate the cluster that you want to delete and click the **Delete** icon in the **Actions** column.